PgBulkInsert/PgBulkInsert/README.md

 ## Using the SimpleRowWriter ##

-Using the ``SimpleRowWriter`` is really easy.
+Using the ``SimpleRowWriter`` doesn't require you to define a separate mapping.
 It requires you to define the PostgreSQL table structure using a ``SimpleRowWriter.Table``, that has a schema name (optional), table name and column names:

 ```java
 // Schema of the Table: